jlwill22/docs/README.md

 Information about the management of the gcrNet is located in the [gcrNet Governance document](gcrNet_governance.md).

+Users of the gcrNet should review the [gcrNet Standards](standards/standards.md).

 ## Project Information

 The implementation of the gcrNet is a 3 year project consisting of 5 phases: